dineshmetkari/myjsqlview/trunk/myjsqlview/test/MyJSQLViewTest_Readme.txt

 	c.
 Edit/View Forms Cutting, Copying, and Pasting.

 4. Test Query Table Tool (Each Supported Database Application)
+   Note: As of v3.30 the Query Tool, Frame, consists of a SQL & Query
+         Statement result set table generator.
+So both aspects of these separate tools needed to be tested.

 	a.
 Execute SELECT * FROM xxxxtypes.
 Where xxxx stands for the assocaited database application, ie mysql, hsql.